tonghuikang/blog/_posts/2026-05-31-autoresearch-hackathon.md

 The model initialized with a training loss of 12.0 and somewhat [converged](http://localhost:4839/autoresearch/index.html?view=model&model=convnext_h128-b16-1780188860) to a training loss of 2.0.
 The validation loss is 3.5.

+However, I have no evidence that the trained model is performing better than a model that simply takes random actions.

 #### Things I remembered I had to intentionally design

 The job of the autoresearch agent is to only figure out the model architecture.
-I decided that I will be the one to transform the input to the output.
+I decided that I will be the one to transform the game state to the input (364 x 64 x 64).
-They should do some data analysis on the dataset and learn something.
+I want the agent assume that the data is fixed, and focus on optimizing the model architecture.

 Every model tested should be a standalone file that should not be modified after testing.
 Initially I discovered that the agent modified the model architecture code after testing - this is bad because it will be very difficult to understand what exactly was the model architecture that produced a certain result.